borismichel/qlik-qr-tags/README.md

 # Installation

-To use the Extension you can take the prebuilt version from the `dist` folder, zip it and import it to your QMC
+To use the Extension you can take the prebuilt version from the `dist` folder, zip it and import it to your QMC.
+For use on Desktop create a folder `qlik-qr-tags` in `%USERPROFILE%\Documents\qlik\sense\extensions\`.

+# Credit

+* Obviously Fady Heiba, since I have just nested my code in his extension
+* Qlik Branch, since I assume they built the build process around the extension?

 # License

 Released under the MIT License

+The word "QR Code" is registered trademark of:
+DENSO WAVE INCORPORATED